-1. Detention of storm water is not required.

-2. On-site retention of storm water is required for lots larger than one acre.

-3. For the purpose of applying active rain water harvesting requirements, Residential Mixed Use shall not be considered Commercial development.

-4. Landscaping shall incorporate passive water harvesting.

-5. Passive water harvesting storage volume may be used to offset threshold retention volume requirements and is permitted to occur in the right-of-way (subject to approval by the Department of Transportation).

-6. Landscape irrigation systems shall be designed with smart or central control systems integrated with building systems and combined with soil moisture sensors and monitors.7.
-Landscape depressions and curb openings shall be provided to allow water to flow into and out of curb side planters.

-8. Building downspouts shall be directed away from pedestrian circulation areas and sidewalks.
+- 1. Detention of storm water is not required but should be in compliance with the stormwater detention/retention manual. - 2.
+On-site retention of storm water is required for lots larger than one acre and conducted according to the stormwater detetion /retention manual. - 3.
+For the purpose of applying active rain water harvesting requirements, Residential Mixed Use shall not be considered Commercial development. - 4.
+Landscaping shall incorporate passive water harvesting. - 5.
+Passive water harvesting storage volume may be used to offset threshold retention volume requirements and is permitted to occur in the right-of-way (subject to approval by the Department of Transportation). - 6.
+Landscape irrigation systems shall be designed with smart or central control systems integrated with building systems and combined with soil moisture sensors and monitors. - 7.
+Landscape depressions and curb openings shall be provided to allow water to flow into and out of curb side planters. - 8.
+Building downspouts shall be directed away from pedestrian circulation areas and sidewalks.